Mariners coronavirus testing: Three positives and lots of speculation, but Jerry Dipoto is encouraged

 “Right now we’re pleased with how things are going overall,” he said.
 “Our players got in early.
 We got through the testing and we got out on the field in about as seamless a fashion as we could have hoped.”

-ESPN received a copy of the email sent from the Major League Baseball Players’ Association to the players with full initial intake testing results.
+ESPN received a copy of the email sent from the Major League Baseball Players’ Association to the players with full initial intake-testing results.
 Per the report, there were 3,740 tests with 3,674 negative and 66 positive (1.8%) – 58 players and eight staff members of teams.

 Due to agreed-upon procedure and the Health Insurance Portability and Accountability Act (HIPAA), Dipoto couldn’t answer any specific questions about players who have either tested positive for COVID-19 or have not cleared intake protocols to participate in summer camp.